Cockudane History, Family Crest & Coats of Arms

 The rich and ancient history of the Cockudane family name dates back to the time of the Anglo-Saxon tribes of Britain.
 It comes from Cuthbert in the patronymic form where it was used as son of Cutt.

 Early Origins of the Cockudane family

-Another 205 words (15 lines of text) covering the years 1550 and 1595 are included under the topic Early Cockudane History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Cockudane research.
+Another 103 words (7 lines of text) covering the years 1550 and 1595 are included under the topic Early Cockudane History in all our PDF Extended History products and printed products wherever possible.